Is your D2C (direct-to-consumer) brand testing the waters of performance marketing yet?

 The key part is that you’re modeling your performance marketing campaigns based on achieving a specific objective with regards to your marketing effort.

 Do you want more sales?
-Do you want to acquire more customers?
+Do you want to acquire more loyal customers?
 Do you want to build brand awareness?
 Do you want to build demographic data for later campaigns?
 It’s all relative to what your business’ needs are — but the key thing is having specific key performance indicators, or KPIs, to gauge whether your efforts are working or not.

 Some common KPIs that companies use to optimize their marketing efforts include: